Rossopomodoro

-Rossopomodoro is an Italian pizza restaurant chain, headquartered in Naples, with outlets in Italy, the UK, France, Germany, Iceland, Turkey, Denmark, the US, Saudi Arabia, Japan, Brazil and Malta.
+Rossopomodoro is an Italian pizza restaurant chain, headquartered in Naples, with outlets in Italy, the UK, France, Germany, Iceland, Turkey, Denmark, the US, Saudi Arabia, Japan, Brazil, Czechia and Malta.

 They were founded by three former professional rugby players, and have about 70 outlets in Italy, and expanded into the UK in 2006.

 They have ten outlets in the UK, as of June 2016, seven of which are in London.

-They have an outlet on Greenwich Avenue in New York City.
+They have outlets in six Eataly locations in the United States.

 In March 2018 Sebeto, Rossopomodoro's parent company, was acquired by OpCapita from Change Capital, both London-based private equity firms, for an undisclosed price.

+In May 2024, the first stand alone location opened in the US in Denver, Colorado.

+There are two locations in Prague, downtown and Vinohrady, as of June 2024.